 Richland County and the surrounding area offer a multitude of activities, which are fun for the whole family while staying at Candlewood Cabins.
 We have highlighted some of them here.

 At Candlewood Cabins: If you wish to stay close to your cabin, feel free to roam throughout the woods, valley and up to the top of the hills.
 The Ridge Road, a wide walking trail, begins at the foot of the Meadow House driveway and will take you to the top of the ridge where you will find three rolling fields.
 You may see hawks, deer, and other wildlife in the fields, as well as some breathtaking views of the surrounding hills.
-We have also situated a table and two chairs in a lovely picnic spot in one of the fields which is ideal for watching the sunset with a bottle of wine, or a picnic lunch or dinner.
+We have also situated a table and two chairs in a lovely picnic spot in one of the fields which are ideal for watching the sunset with a bottle of wine, or a picnic lunch or dinner.

 Trout Fishing: With 267 miles of Class I and Class II Trout Streams, Richland County is the source of trout for stocking streams all over the state.

 Hunting: Hunters in Richland County enjoy game such as turkey, pheasant, and white-tail deer (seasonal).

 Tubing, Canoeing, and Kayaking: Tube, canoe, or kayak down three nearby rivers.
 The Wisconsin, a large quick-moving river; the Kickapoo, which is more winding and better for paddling; and the Pine, a river which winds through valleys, under a natural bridge and reveals views of bluffs and lowlands.